South Africa’s Bavuma bristles at ‘chokers’ tag ahead of India clash

 The skipper has only managed 111 runs in the five matches he’s played so far.

-That’s in stark contrast to his opening partner Quinton de Kock, who has amassed 545 run in his seven games.
+That’s in stark contrast to his opening partner Quinton de Kock, who has amassed 545 runs in his seven games.

 Bavuma has always had a question mark over his strike rate in limited over cricket but the focus is being sharpened by the lack of runs.